15 Expats Talk about Health Insurance and Healthcare in Costa Rica

 As a foreigner living in Costa Rica, will I have access to public healthcare?
 What is it like?

 "I am eligible to enroll in the public health system.
 To do so, the expat must have their legal residence.
 The amount of the voluntary insurance is about US $ 40 a month (US $ 480 a year), and the registration process is simple.
 Generally, expats insure themselves, since it is an advantage to have a fairly wide network of public hospitals.
 Pre-existing conditions are covered.
-The quality of the public health service is debatable, as the times to get medical appointments are sometimes very long," said one expat.
+The quality of the public health service is debatable, as the times to get medical appointments are sometimes very long," remarked one expat living in Santa Ana.

 What have your experiences during the pandemic with the local healthcare system been like?